ZipsRacingElectric/ACAN-ZRE23/README.md

 The scanning mode determines the how signal is being read on from the input channels.
 This setting can be changed in the global_constants.h header file.
 Each of the four sensor inputs can be changed individually.

+- **OFF** - The sensor input is disabled, and not sent on the CANbus. (unimplemented, for future ACAN design)

 - **ANALOG** - Values are read directly by the ADC.
 (0V => 0ADC, 5V => 1024ADC)

 - **FREQUENCY** - Values are read as a PWM signal.
 The output signal is given in Hertz.

 ## CAN Message

 The CAN message gives the output of each channel.
 4 16-bit unsigned integers are used in packed in the message.
+The data is sent little endian, meaning that the LO byte is sent first.

 - Byte 0 - Channel 1 Reading LO Byte
 - Byte 1 - Channel 1 Reading HI Byte
 - Byte 2 - Channel 2 Reading LO Byte